reynierg/addressline/README.md

 # SOLUTION

-It requires the Python interpreter, version 3.6+, and is not platform specific.
+It requires the Python interpreter, have been tested with version 3.6.9, and is not platform specific.
 It should work on Unix, on Windows or on macOS.

 The solution being used tries to extract the Street name and house number using regular expressions.